 Residency refers to whether you are an in-state Florida resident or an out-of-state resident, and this classification determines your rate of tuition.
 Florida residents pay less in fees per credit hour than do non-Florida residents.
 Florida state statute Section 1009.21 defines the requirements for in-state status.
-Generally, a person is considered a Florida resident for the purpose of paying taxes, voting, or other legal purposes after residing in the state for a designated length of time.
+Generally, a person is considered a Florida resident for the purpose of paying https://myrequest.ufl.edu/CherwellPortal/clas#2